input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 The first key in a row is partner chain public key, the second one is Aura public key, the last one is GRANDPA public key.

 Please note that partner chains committee selection feature will use this data only after two Cardano epoch boundaries.
-If these transactions were submitted in the epoch N, then committee selection will use this data from epoch N+2.
+If these transactions were submitted in the epoch N, then committee selection will use this data starting from epoch N+2.

 ## Running partner chains node